hashicorp/terraform-provider-kubernetes/website/docs/r/role.html.markdown

 #### Arguments

-* `annotations` - (Optional) An unstructured key value map stored with the replication controller that may be used to store arbitrary metadata.
+* `annotations` - (Optional) An unstructured key value map stored with the role that may be used to store arbitrary metadata.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/annotations)
 * `generate_name` - (Optional) Prefix, used by the server, to generate a unique name ONLY IF the `name` field has not been provided.
 This value will also be combined with a unique suffix.
 For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#idempotency)
-* `labels` - (Optional) Map of string keys and values that can be used to organize and categorize (scope and select) the replication controller. **Must match `selector`**.
+* `labels` - (Optional) Map of string keys and values that can be used to organize and categorize (scope and select) the role. **Must match `selector`**.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/labels)
-* `name` - (Optional) Name of the replication controller, must be unique.
+* `name` - (Optional) Name of the role, must be unique.
 Cannot be updated.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#names)
-* `namespace` - (Optional) Namespace defines the space within which name of the replication controller must be unique.
+* `namespace` - (Optional) Namespace defines the space within which name of the role must be unique.

 #### Attributes

 * `generation` - A sequence number representing a specific generation of the desired state.
-* `resource_version` - An opaque value that represents the internal version of this replication controller that can be used by clients to determine when replication controller has changed.
+* `resource_version` - An opaque value that represents the internal version of this role that can be used by clients to determine when role has changed.
 For more info see [Kubernetes reference](https://github.com/kubernetes/community/blob/master/contributors/devel/api-conventions.md#concurrency-control-and-consistency)
-* `self_link` - A URL representing this replication controller.
+* `self_link` - A URL representing this role.
-* `uid` - The unique in time and space value for this replication controller.
+* `uid` - The unique in time and space value for this role.
 For more info see [Kubernetes reference](http://kubernetes.io/docs/user-guide/identifiers#uids)

 ### `rule`